kairosity/mp3-snapathon/README.md

 ### Features

+- Firstly the form displays the image.

-- The user can edit:
+- Then the user can edit:
     - Photo title
     - Photo Story
     - The camera used.